Pitrified/climbing-wire/README.md

 * width and height are not rows and columns, but height and width definitely check which is which and be consistent between numpy and opencv

+* compute the fps of the video and save the frames with a timestamp, maybe with a lower resolution, and save the landmarks with the same timestamp (at the original resolution)

+* reload the landmarks with a helper func that converts the json (?) to a LandmarkListImg, possibly by building a NormalizedLandmarkList.

 ## Package structure